-Jewish Americans Feel Scapegoated For The Coronavirus Spread
+Jewish Americans Say They Are Scapegoated For The Coronavirus Spread

 American Jews are finding themselves in a historically familiar position: Scapegoated for a plague.